Frequently Asked Questions

 - Customize the cargo weight of every car in your train.
 This will realistically affect the physics, so you must be careful about the final P/W ratio of your train, and be sure it will overcome the steepest grade of your route.

 - You cannot manually change turnouts or signals.
-This will be done by the IA dispatcher.
+This will be done by the AI dispatcher.

 - This simulator encourages good practices and prototypical operation, but you are free to drive your train however you want.
 The simulation will be terminated in some extreme situations, like a derailment or passing a stop signal.